6G Localization and Sensing in the Near Field: Features, Opportunities, and Challenges: Opportunities for Localization and Sensing

-When considering 6D localization (i.e., 3D position and 3D orientation) of \acp{ue} in \ac{ff}, at least 2 BSs are needed for 3D orientation estimation when using only LOS channel parameters {({E-L3-(a)})}.
-In the presence of \ac{nlos} paths, multipath exploitation can enable 6D \ac{ff} localization with a single BS {({E-L3-(b)})} \cite{nazari2022mmwave}.
-By leveraging the \ac{swm} feature in \ac{nf} (and possibly \ac{sns}/\ac{bse}, which also contain the position and orientation of the UE), it becomes possible to achieve single-BS 6D localization without requirements on the propagation environment (i.e., the existence of NLOS paths).
+When considering 6D localization (i.e., 3D position and 3D orientation) of \acp{ue} in the \ac{ff}, at least 2 anchors (BSs or RISs with known state information) are needed for 3D orientation estimation of a UE {(L3-(a))}. {Specifically, after position estimation via the intersection of two direction vectors originating from the anchors, the rotation matrix is calculated based on the two estimated local angle pairs with respect to the two anchors at the UE.} In the presence of \ac{nlos} paths, multipath exploitation can enable 6D \ac{ff} localization with a single {anchor (L3-(b))}.
+By leveraging the \ac{swm} feature in the \ac{nf} (and possibly \ac{sns}/\ac{bse}, which also {convey} the position and orientation information of the UE), it becomes possible to achieve single-{anchor} 6D localization without requirements on the propagation environment (i.e., the existence of NLOS paths).